PenCue/devprocess/docs/git-branching-model.md

 ### Development : `dev` Branch

 All new features and fixes are merged with the dev branch first via a PR.
-The pull request "ready for review" triggers and automatic test suite and code review and requests code and result review by another team member.
+The pull request "ready for review" triggers an automatic test suite and code review and requests code and result review by another team member.

-#### Requirements for merging:
+#### Requirements for merging

-- [ ] Automatic local integration/regression testing
+- [ ] Automatic local integration/regression testing.
-- [ ] Automatic Code quality (lint, pep etc)
+- [ ] Automatic code quality (lint, PEP8 etc).
-- [ ] Manual Review of code and test results for completeness and correctness against issue
+- [ ] Manual review of code and test results for completeness and correctness against issue.

-The scope of the review and code is to the repo itself, integration testing and review of integrated results is done in next step
+The scope of the review and code is to the repo itself, integration testing and review of integrated results is done in next step.

-**note** that the impact of the feature and fix will require different ways of reviewing the merge request.
+**Note:** the impact of the feature and fix will require different ways of reviewing the merge request.
 See below **TODO review guidelines for patch,rework,feature,performance,and breaking changes**

 ### Integration and Testing : `int` Branch

-After the feature/fix has been merged into the dev branch (automatically) an Pull Request will be created to trigger the integration testing.
-After the requirements have been met and reviewed the code can be merged into **int**
+After the feature/fix has been merged into the dev branch (automatically) a Pull Request will be created to trigger the integration testing.
+After the requirements have been met and reviewed the code can be merged into **int**.

-#### Requirements for merging:
+#### Requirements for merging

 - [ ] Automatic integration testing with other branches and customer configurations.
 - [ ] Pass vulnerability scan.
 - [ ] Compare results with previous releases.
-- [ ] Performance benchmarks
+- [ ] Pass performance benchmarks.
-- [ ] Monitoring completness.
+- [ ] Monitoring & tracing completeness.
-- [ ] Randomized extra testing (manual testcases/fuzzing/chaosmonkey/pentest/rebuild from scratch)
+- [ ] Randomized extra testing (manual testcases/fuzzing/chaosmonkey/pentest/rebuild from scratch).

-The scope of integration testing is all representative customer configurations using if permitted customer (anonimized) production data and at as large a scale as feasible (production and larger)
+The scope of integration testing are all representative customer configurations using, if permitted,  (anonimized) customer production data and at an as large a scale as feasible (production and larger).

 If the PR gets rejected it will be closed and process returns back to **dev** branch.
 Any integration issues will be recorded as new issues.